bocajthomas/SnapEnhance-Readme-/FeaturesExplained.md

 >  3. Tap "Experimental"
 >  4. Toggle On "Spoof"
 >  5. Tap Spoof
 >  6. Toggle Your Prefered Choice / Tap The Icon Next To Your Prefered Choice

+### How To Use
+  1. Spoofs Your Info
 </details>

 <details closed>
   <summary>Convert Message Locally</summary>

+### Explanation
+> **Allows Users To Convert Snaps To Chat External Media Locally**

+### Note
+> **This Appears In Chat Download Context Menu**

+### How To Enable/Setup
+  1. Open SnapEnhance App
+  2. Go To "Features" Tab
+  3. Tap "Experimental"
+  4. Toggle On "Convert Message Locally"

+### How To Use
+  1. Open Snapchat
+  2. Go To Someone's Chat
+  3. Hold Down On A Snap
+  4. Tap "Convert message"
+  5. Tap "convert_external_media"
+  6. You Will Now See It's Convert
 </details>

 <details closed>